Optimal Specle Print File Creation Guide

 There is one setting you need to change from the defaults - Use Document Bleed Settings.

 To export your document, choose File -> Adobe PDF Presets -> PDF/X-4:2008.
 Go to the Marks and Bleeds section and turn on Use Document Bleed Settings.
-This will use the document bleed settings you’ve set up in the document (we have no idea why this is off by default in InDesign, it doesn’t make a lot of sense).
+This will use the document bleed settings you’ve set up in the document.
 You can now save this preset as your export setting for all files.
 Call it ‘Specle PDFX-4’.
 You can now export every single ad the same way - simply select Specle PDFX-4 when exporting.

 Open your InDesign document and go to Edit Menu -> Assign Profiles… and check the working space profile for both RGB and CMYK.